 Another great treadmill for home use, the Pro 5000 is built strong with high-grade cushioning, incline capability, generous deck size, heart rate monitoring, built in workouts and Bluetooth tracking capability.
 ProForm makes some of the most feature packed machines in the industry, and customers appreciate the attention to detail.

-What separates these top models from the hundreds of others out there on the market?
+What separates these top models from the hundreds of others out there on the market in 2019?
 What features and capabilities do they have that other treadmills don't?
 Here is why these models rise to the top...